jeewonkoo/UIUC_Chancellor_Simulator/README.md

 Every day there will be new coming emails regarding recent events.
 Players will make decisions on events, which will either positively or negatively impacting the school as reflected in the 4 primary stats.

 The **email interface** will be implemented through console input and output.
 Every day there will be a new-coming event determined by a randomized function that extracts a random event from the **event database**.
-Each event player will be given multiple options to decide from.
+Every event is behaved as a tree with possible mutiple future events as branches.
+For each event, player will be given multiple options to decide from.

 The **decision making function** will be implemented additively to reflect impacts on the 4 primary stats player made through the decision.
 It is also responsible for checking if the game has come an end.